d3vilh/LLaMA-arm/README.md

 ```shell
 magnet:?xt=urn:btih:ZXXDAUWYLRUXXBHUYEMS6Q5CE5WA3LVA&dn=LLaMA
 ```
+> NOTE: Beaware that magnet above provides 7B, 13B, 30B and 65B models all togeather.

 Convert model to proprietary Green AI gmml FP17 format (to be beneficial if you are planning to deploy the model on low-power devices):
 ```shell